Skip to main content

 • replayability

-Overall, the game has been criticized for its lack of replayability, with many reviewers noting its short length, easy puzzles, and minimal enemy variety.
-While some players found enjoyment in the experience, the consensus is that there is little incentive to replay the game after completing it.
+Overall, the game has been criticized for its low replayability, with many users noting the simplicity of puzzles, a single enemy type, and a generic story.
+Despite some players finding enjoyment in the experience, the consensus is that there is little incentive to replay the game.

 • “Such unbelievable replay value that I could spend hours playing through this beautiful masterpiece of a game.”